 - "Let's Talk" wallet card DSHS 22-400(x),

 - "Let's Talk" brochure DSHS 22-985 (x), and

 Providing information about available family planning services to each individual can help us meet the goal of zero unintended pregnancies while on WorkFirst cash assistance/SFA.
 Every individual should:

-- Know of available family planning services.
+- Know of available family planning services through Washington Apple Health.

 1.3.7 Examples of various types of family planning screenings

 Todd is a 27 year-old single father of two young children.
 At the eligibility interview the WFPS gives Todd the "Let's Talk" wallet card and the "Let's Talk" brochure asking him if he has thought about how an additional child would affect his dreams for the future.
 The WFPS explains how some pregnancies are unplanned and that there are family planning services that can assist him so this would not happen to him.
-The WFPS also explains how he can get various birth control methods using his Medical Service card in case he should want to obtain any other method some time in the future.
+The WFPS also explains how he can get various birth control methods using his Washington Apple Health in case he should want to obtain any other method some time in the future.

 Middle-Age, non-childbearing female:

 Barbara is a 41 year-old mother of two children, 17 year old Kristi and 15 year old Josh.
 She has come in for cash assistance.
 Through the course of your intake interview, Barbara revealed that she just ended a short relationship and made the comment that over the last year, she has "gone through three losers" and that she can hopefully snag someone worth keeping soon.
 Upon her up-front family planning screening, Barbara states she had a hysterectomy about four years ago.